baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

   - AKS
   - Private
   - Pulumi
+description: "
-description: "In this guide, we’ll walk you through setting up a secure and scalable infrastructure on Azure by automating secret management using Azure Key Vault and centralized log monitoring with Log Analytics and Application Insights."
+In this tutorial, we will guide you through the process of establishing a secure and automated system for secret management using Azure Key Vault.
+Additionally, we will cover how to implement centralized log monitoring using Azure Log Analytics and Application Insights, enhancing observability and operational efficiency."
 ---

 ## Introduction